Players (Canadian) Formula Atlantic Series Race

 - March 75B (Craig Hill): A white March 75B invoiced by March to Ecurie Canada.
 Based on the colour, the white #4 car of Craig Hill in the Player Canadian Formula Atlantic series in 1975, sponsored by Gabriel Special.
 The two Ecurie Canada March 75Bs are presumably the 75Bs advertised by PDW Racing (St Lambert, Quebec) in mid-1976.
 PDW ran Formula Fords in the Canadian championship.
 Then Jacques Desjardins advertised two 75Bs together with two older Lola T360s in December 1976 and April 1977.
 Desjardins raced in Formula Ford in 1975 and then moved into Formula Atlantic in 1976, but used one of the Lola T360s.
 He raced again in Formula Ford in 1977 and 1978.
 The subsequent history of the 75B is unknown, but a "March 752" appeared in historic racing in the 2010s that has a SCCA stamping from Northeast Oklahoma Region and a '75B/10' chassis plate.
 The history of this car has not yet been ascertained.

 - Lola T360 [HU15] (Tom Weichmann): Sold via Carl Haas and Pierre Phillips to Tom Weichmann (Kent, WA) and raced in the first two rounds of the Players Canadian Formula Atlantic series, but not raced again in 1975.
-Advertised by Phillips at the end of 1975, but no racing history known in 1976.
+Advertised by Phillips at the end of 1975, and next seen when advertised by J Rogers (Portland, OR) in May 1976 when it was described as “ex-Weichmann" and still only "raced twice".
 Sold to Sans Thompson (Banks, OR), the Phillips team's chief mechanic, and used in ICSCC races in 1977.
 Advertised by Thompson in October 1978.
 Sold in early 1979 to Bill Mol (Vashon, WA) and raced in ICSCC that year, entered by Burien Imports Ltd. Also raced by Jack Scher (Seattle, WA) at two ICSCC races.
 Raced by David Dedrickson (Bellevue, WA) in ICSCC in 1980.

 - Lola T360 [HU10] (Howdy Holmes): New via North American agent Carl Haas to Bill Scott Racing, and run for Howdy Holmes (Ann Arbor, MI) in the 1975 Canadian Players Formula Atlantic series.
 Also raced by Harry MacDonald at the SCCA Pro race at Brainerd in September 1975.
 Subsequent history unresolved, but the car was with Mike Brodie by 1988/89, when Doug Phelps remembers painting it for him.
 It was acquired from Brodie by Daniel Glanz (Bourton-on-the-Water, Gloucestershire) of Legends Automotive In 2010, and offered for sale with a history that said it had had only two owners from new, and had last been raced by Bill Brodie in 1996.
 Raced by Glanz in the Formula Atlantic classes of HSCC F2 and Derek Bell Trophy races from 2011 to 2015.